CurveDocs/curve-docs/docs/factory/pool_factory/overview.md

 The factory has several core components:

-- The **factory** is the main contract used to deploy new pools and gauges.
-It also acts as registry for finding the deployed pools and querying information about them.
+- The **factory** is the main contract to deploy new pools and gauges.
+It also acts as a registry for finding the deployed pools and querying information about them.
 - **Pools** are deployed via a **proxy contract**.
 The implementation contract targetted by the proxy is determined according to the base pool.
 This is the same technique used to create pools in Uniswap V1.